Bayesian Exploration: Incentivizing Exploration in Bayesian Games: Bayesian Exploration: our model and results

+\OMIT{ We prove a stronger version of Theorem~\ref{thm:model-noisy}, in which $\opt(\PiBIC[\delta])$ is replaced with a similar benchmark for \emph{deterministic} utilities.
+Given a problem instance with stochastic utilities, we consider the \emph{deterministic instance}: a version of the original problem instance where all utilities are deterministically equal to the corresponding expected utilities in the original instance.
+For a policy class $\Pi$, we define $\optdet(\Pi)$ as the value of $\opt(\Pi)$ for the deterministic instance.
+We focus on the class of all iterative recommendation policies that are $\delta$-BIC for the deterministic instance, denoted $\PiBICdet[\delta]$.
+The new benchmark is defined as $\optdet(\PiBICdet[\delta])$.
+It is at least as strong as $\opt(\PiBIC[\delta])$, in the sense that $\optdet(\PiBICdet[\delta])\geq \opt(\PiBIC[\delta])$ for all $\delta>0$. }

 Recall that our generic benchmark $\opt(\Pi)$ considers the optimal reward in any one round, and does not have a built-in time horizon.
-Therefore, it is stronger than the optimal \emph{time-averaged} reward for the same policy class: $\optave(\Pi)=\sup_{\pi\in\Pi} \REW(\pi)/T$.
-In particular, $\opt(\Pi)$ is at least as large as $\optave(\Pi)$, and may be much larger for some policy classes and/or some problem instances.
-While $\optave(\Pi)$ can, by definition, be achieved by some policy in $\Pi$ (up to an arbitrarily small precision), this is not trivially the case for $\opt(\Pi)$.
+Therefore, it is at least as strong as the optimal \emph{time-averaged} reward for the same policy class, $\optave(\Pi) := \sup_{\pi\in\Pi,\; T\in\NN} \REW(\pi)/T$.
+While the latter benchmark can be achieved by some policy in $\Pi$ (up to an arbitrarily small precision), this is not trivially the case for $\opt(\Pi)$.
+However, our theorems imply that these two benchmarks are equal: for deterministic rewards with $\Pi = \PiBIC$, and for stochastic rewards with $\Pi=\PiBIC[\delta]$, $\delta>0$.